-Only in our second year of operation, we have not yet been formally inspected, but we offer a full range of GCSE and A-level subjects and our pupils have already achieved very impressive early-entry GCSE results (84% A*-A).
+We offer a full range of GCSE and A-level subjects and our pupils have already achieved very impressive early-entry GCSE results (84% A*-A).

 At Kent College we follow the British national curriculum, through to GCSE and A-level.
 As is offered at our sister school at Canterbury, we intend to adopt the IB Diploma programme in addition to A-levels as early as practical.
 Arabic and Moral Education are also core subjects in the curriculum across the age range, and we place a very high priority on the extra-curricular programme that complements the academic curriculum.

 The school is located next to the Meydan South housing development, and as a result we probably have the highest proportion of pupils in Dubai who walk or cycle to school.
 We have a reputation as a family-focused school that cares about its community, and we and our Parents and Friends Association put on regular events to include the wider community.